-The Australian mushroom industry (June 2019) produced approximately 72,000 tonnes of mushrooms with just 3% sent to processing.
-Despite a slight increase in production compared to 2018, farm gate values fell by 4% from \$457m to \$438m.
+The Australian mushroom industry (June 2018) produced 70,463 tonnes of mushrooms with just 3% sent to processing.
+The farm gate value of this production was \$457m while the wholesale value of the fresh supply was \$555m.

-The supply per capita was 2.9 kg, based on the volume supplied, which has remained fairly steady for the last three years.
-However, the industry target is 4 kg per capita.
-If this goal is achieved, national production would need to increase to 97,200 tonnes, 37% above current levels (Figure 1).
-Mushroom imports are increasing, whereas exports are minimal and declining (Figure 2).
+The supply per capita was 2.9 kg, based on the volume supplied, and the industry target is 4 kg per capita.
+If this goal is achieved, national production would increase to 97,200 tonnes, an increase of 37% above current levels (Figure 1).
+Mushroom exports from Australia are minimal and declining (Figure 2).